Master of Theological Studies in Development

 The Master of Theological Studies can be taken entirely on a part-time basis over the course of eight years.
 The degree is awarded conjointly with the University of Toronto.

 Students in the program are expected to do an experiential learning module of 4-7 months at the end of the first year of studies.
-It is worth 2 credits.
+It is worth 2 credits, for each of which tuition is charged at the Basic Degree rate.

 The experiential learning module can be with any of the organizations that we have partnered with for the purpose.
 Check out the information provided by these organizations below.
 For each you will find information on the type of experiential opportunities offered, their location and number, desirable skills, insurance, training, costs, volunteer information, and contact details.